-- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, eg for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of: -turnover reflecting the share of revenue from green activities of investee companies.

+- -capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - -operational expenditure (OpEx) reflecting green operational activities of investee companies.

-The Investment Manager expects at least 70% of the Sub-Fund to be aligned to the promoted E/S characteristics.
-At least 20% of the Sub-Fund will be in Sustainable Investments.
+The Investment Manager expects at least 70% of the Fund to be aligned to the promoted E/S characteristics.
+At least 20% of the Fund will be in Sustainable Investments.